kn-cs/pmp-inv/README.md

 # pmp-inv

-Efficient Inversion in Mersenne and Pseudo-Mersenne Prime Order Fields
+Source code repository of the work: "Efficient Inversion in Mersenne and Pseudo-Mersenne Prime Order Fields", authored by Kaushik Nath & Palash Sarkar, Indian Statitical Institute, Kolkata.

+Source codes of the paper would be uploaded soon!